 - Payment of the loan to your tuition, room & board account at Calvin.
 Federal student loans, Federal PLUS and Private Loans will be disbursed directly to the student's tuition account in two installments.
 Disbursements are split equally between the fall and spring semesters.
 With proper arrangements, uneven disbursements of a Federal PLUS or Private Loan can occur to account for significant differences in costs between one semester versus the other (enrollment in an off-campus semester, etc).

 - Promissory note

 - Binding legal document that MUST be signed by the student for a student loan.
 It lists conditions, rights and responsibilities of borrowing and repayment.
 Federal Direct Subsidized/Unsubsidized Stafford Loans and PLUS Loans must only be signed once (Master Promissory Note).

 - A period when repayment of the principal and interest of your loan is delayed.
-Most educational loans can be deferred while a student is enrolled in a college at least half time.
+Most educational loans can be deferred while a student is enrolled in a college/university at least half time.